shadmanrakib/raycaster/README.md

 ## Learnings

-Using this much trignometry was quite fun yet stressful.
-It might be much easier to define the camera plane and rely less on trignometry and use the fact that a vector has two components, and for calculating the distance, we really only need one of these components if we know how much the length of the ray increases whenever one of the components increases by 1.
-This might help reduce floating point errors, which were quite dissatisfying.
+Using this much trignometry was quite fun, but it would have been easier to implement the caster with less of it it.
+We can define a camera plane to implicitly define the field of view.
+To calculate the distance, we really only need to know how much the length of the ray increases whenever one of the components increases by 1.
+We can use this fact by determining which side the intersection occurs on, and, then, use the corresponding component.This might help reduce floating point errors, which were quite dissatisfying.